Allocate a new subregion.

 ZX_ERR_BAD_STATE parent_vmar refers to a destroyed VMAR.

-ZX_ERR_INVALID_ARGS child_vmar or child_addr are not valid, offset is non-zero when ZX_VM_SPECIFIC is not given, offset and size describe an unsatisfiable allocation due to exceeding the region bounds, offset or size is not page-aligned, or size is 0.
+ZX_ERR_INVALID_ARGS for any of the following: - child_vmar or child_addr are not valid, - offset is non-zero when ZX_VM_SPECIFIC or ZX_VM_OFFSET_IS_UPPER_LIMIT is not given. - ZX_VM_OFFSET_IS_UPPER_LIMIT is specified together with ZX_VM_SPECIFIC. - offset and size describe an unsatisfiable allocation due to exceeding the region bounds - offset or size is not page-aligned, or size is 0.

 ZX_ERR_ACCESS_DENIED Insufficient privileges to make the requested allocation.